avdheshh/RandomColor_React/README.md

 This project is a simple React application that changes the background color randomly in HEX and RGB when generate random color button is clicked.

 ## Features
--fully responsive and SEO 80% accessibility 100% performance 90% and etc. by lighthouse.
+- fully responsive and SEO 80% accessibility 100% performance 90% and etc. by
+  lighthouse.
 - Randomly changes the background color of the page(div).
 - Uses React to handle UI components and state.